verainthecity/healthycityhack.github.io/README.md

 # Hackathon "Healthy City" in St.Petersbourg
-Welcome to the website for the hackathon in Snt.Petersbourg "Healthy City" aka Open data days 2020!
+Welcome to the website for Open data days 2020 with the hackathon "Healthy City"  in Snt.Petersbourg

 <img src="images/petergof.png" alt="hi" class="inline"/>

 ## Dates: